williambedard/SE-ASSISTANT_CONTEXT-HUB/workflows/core/onboarding-setup.md

 ## ✅ Setup Complete!
 What's Next?

 Your personal-config.md is configured.
-Now learn how to USE SE-NTRAL:
+Now learn how to USE SE-Assistant:

 **👉 Next Step:** Read `workflows/core/quick-start.md`